 The crews began leaving the Magnolia park hotel and spa at 0800 this morning and almost all of the cars made it out unscathed.
 The orange 911T of Darren Tompkins and Sanjay Talwar (Car 92) was suffering with some coil issues.
 They may have sourced a new coil for their car and we are hoping to see them later on in the day.

-Leaving Bicester, crews tackled another regularity before the morning coffee halt and Instead of using the usual tulip diagrams, they would now be following descriptive instructions and in some cases, had no idea where they were going until they got there!
-After the end of the regularity, competitors made their way towards the Boycott Farm Shop where the morning coffee halt would take place.
-Suitably refreshed, crews made their way over to Bill Gwynne rally school to take on two more tests.
+Leaving Bicester, crews tackled another Regularity before the morning coffee halt and Instead of using the usual tulip diagrams, they would now be following descriptive instructions and in some cases, crews had no idea where they were going until they got there!
+After the end of the Regularity, competitors made their way towards the Boycott Farm Shop where the morning coffee halt would take place.
+Suitably refreshed, crews made their way over to Bill Gwynne rally school to take on two more Tests.